kylejlin/zo/syntax.md

                 // 2 => x: T
                 // 3 => T: Type0
                 //
-                // Note that indices are not added to the DB stack in this case.
+                // Note that indices are not added to the DB stack.

             // refl: self_type_constructor(x)
             // In other words